C2SP/C2SP/sunlight.md

 The `.p/<W>` suffix is only present for partial tiles, defined below. `<W>` is the width of the tile, a decimal ASCII integer between 1 and 255, with no additional leading zeroes.

-(The `8` literal path element is the tile height.
-Sunlight logs MUST support tiles of height eight, and MAY support other heights as well.)

 This endpoint is immutable, so its caching headers SHOULD be long-lived.